Indigo Agriculture: History and funding

 In 2013, Indigo was founded as Symbiota by Noubar Afeyan and Geoffrey von Maltzahn through Flagship Pioneering partners David Berry and Ignacio Martinez, led by former CEO David Perry, as a company developing environmentally friendly microbes that could be applied to seeds to produce better yielding crops.
 In February 2016, the company rebranded as Indigo Agriculture.

 The company raised over $300 million in venture capital funding, with help from investors Flagship Pioneering, the Alaska Permanent Fund, Baillie Gifford, the Investment Corporation of Dubai, and Activant Capital.
 Indigo’s Series D in 2016 was noted to be the largest private equity financing in the agricultural technology sector.

-In September 2017, the company raised USD$156 million, giving it a total valuation of USD$1.4 billion and making it a "unicorn", the term given to start-ups worth more than USD$1 billion.
+In September 2017, the company raised US$156 million, giving it a total valuation of US$1.4 billion and making it a "unicorn", the term given to start-ups worth more than US$1 billion.
 In September 2018, Indigo closed its Series E funding, bringing in $250 million.
 Later in 2018, Indigo acquired satellite startup TellusLabs, which had been using satellite imaging and geospatial intelligence to create a living map of the world’s food supply.

 Indigo was named the top company of CNBC’s 2019 Disruptor 50 list.
 In 2020, Indigo raised $500 million from investors including FedEx and the Alaska Permanent Fund, and had a valuation of $3.5 billion.
 In 2020, Moderna CEO Stéphane Bancel joined Indigo’s board of directors.

 In August 2023, reports from the Israeli R&D partnership Unic-Tech indicated that after a recent round of funding, Indigo's valuation was down to just $200 million.
 This is a 94% drop from the $3.5 billion at which it was valued two years ago.